Banani-Rath/azure-devops-server-docs-pr/docs/command-line/_shared/proxy.md

 			<td><strong>/inputs</strong>:Key1=Value1;Key2=Value2;...</td>
 			<td>
 				Optional.
 Specifies additional settings and values to use while configuring the proxy.<br/><br/>
-				For example, values for "GvfsProjectName" and "GvfsRepositoryName" can be used to configure a Git repository for use with <a href="https://gvfs.io">Git Virtual File System</a> (GVFS)
+                For example, values for &quot;GvfsProjectName&quot; and &quot;GvfsRepositoryName&quot; can be used to configure a Git repository for use with <a href="https://gvfs.io">Git Virtual File System</a> (GVFS)
 				(Added in TFS 2018 Update 1)
 			</td>
 		</tr>